rushikesh-sangar/Python-implementation/README.md

 # Python implementation

-This repository features **Python implementations** with a strong emphasis on practical code examples and minimal theoretical explanation.
+This repository contains Python implementations of core programming and problem-solving concepts with a strong focus on **practical coding examples** rather than heavy theory.

+It is designed to help learners understand Python through hands-on scripts, notebooks, and examples.

 ## 📌 Features